 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.

-(a) The 1993 ISDA Commodity Derivatives Definitions, as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
+(a) The 1993 ISDA Commodity Derivatives Definitions, as supplemented by the 2000 Supplement thereto and otherwise as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
 All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions.

 (b) In lieu of Section 7.4(d) of the Commodity Definitions, the “Market Disruption Events” specified in Section 7.4(c)(i), (c)(ii), (c)(iii), (c)(iv), (c)(v) and (c)(viii) of the Commodity Definitions shall apply, except as otherwise specified in the relevant Confirmation.